willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 [@dosovitskiy2015_InvertingVisualRepresentationsa].
 The authors train a decoder network on ImageNet images and feature maps from AlexNet[@krizhevsky2012_Imagenetclassificationdeep] producing an up convolutional network.
+They contrast their results with Mahendran \etal{}'s method and decoders (as part of an autoencoder network where the encoder, AlexNet, is fixed) are trained for each layer in the network.
+Their results are presented in [@fig:fm-inversion:method-comparison]

-In [@nguyen2016_Synthesizingpreferredinputs] Nguyen
-\etal{} propose a DGN for use as a natural image prior in activation maximisation, however there is no reason that this couldn't also be used in the same manner as the up-convolutional decoder network for feature map inversion.
+In [@nguyen2016_Synthesizingpreferredinputs] Nguyen \etal{} propose a DGN for use as a natural image prior in activation maximisation, however there is no reason that this couldn't also be used in the same manner as the up-convolutional decoder network for feature map inversion, however, this would be pointless in the case that the feature map to invert comes from the same layer as the one that the DGN is trained to invert, in that case the DGN would be used directly to invert the feature map.

+![A comparison of different approaches for feature map inversion, the generated images all come from [@dosovitskiy2015_InvertingVisualRepresentationsa]](media/images/fm-inversion-comparison.pdf){#fig:fm-inversion:method-comparison}

 ### Attention mapping